Keep it moving

 Examples:

-• I’m totally off track again today, what’s wrong with me?! → What’s not working and how can I plan for tomorrow?
+I’m totally off track again today, what is wrong with me! → What’s not working?
+How can I plan for tomorrow?

-• I have so far to go, I’m never going to reach my goal. → How can I put one foot in front of the other today?
+I have sooo far to go, I’m never going to reach my goal… → How can I put one foot in front of the other today?

 What’s a frustration you could look at with more curiosity?